Against family wishes, Venezuela government buries navy captain who died in captivity

 Acosta’s wife, Waleswka Perez, had demanded that the government hand over his body and called for an U.N. investigation into his death, which was condemned by the United States as well as the Lima Group of Latin American nations.

-An official autopsy showed that Acosta died of “polytrauma,” Medina said.
-The term can refer to injuries sustained in a broad range of circumstances including car accidents and explosions.
+An official autopsy showed that Acosta died of “polytrauma with a blunt object,” Medina said.

 Critics accuse Maduro’s administration of arbitrary detentions and the systematic use of torture against dissidents and military officers and of hiding such practices by impeding full investigations of institutions and top officials.